Improving generalization by mimicking the human visual diet: Methods

-In recent years, several benchmarks have been proposed to study domain generalization, including---PACS~\cite{li2017pacs}, VLCS~\cite{torralba2011unbiased}, Office-Home~\cite{venkateswara2017officehome}, and DomainNet~\cite{peng2019domainnet}, among others.
-These datasets contain a wide variety of domains including photos, cartoons, sketches, paintings, and other artistic renditions.
-However, a major challenge in these benchmarks is that the distribution shift cannot be quantified, controlled or disentangled into scene parameters.
+Several benchmarks have been proposed to study generalization in computer vision.
+On one hand, we have datasets like ImageNet-P~\cite{hendrycks2019benchmarking} and ImageNet-C~\cite{hendrycks2019benchmarking}, which introduce controlled synthetic noise that can be quantified, but the introduced noise does not reflect real-world transformations.
+On the other hand, there are domain generalization datasets like PACS~\cite{li2017pacs}, VLCS~\cite{torralba2011unbiased}, Office-Home~\cite{venkateswara2017officehome}, DomainNet~\cite{peng2019domainnet}, and Terra Incognita~\cite{beery2018recognition}, among others.
+While these datasets do include transformations that exist in the real world, the distribution shift between domains in these benchmarks cannot be quantified or disentangled into scene parameters.
 For instance in PACS~\cite{li2017pacs}, it is unclear how the \textit{Photo} $\rightarrow$ \textit{Cartoon} domain shift differs from a \textit{Photo} $\rightarrow$ \textit{Art} shift.
-Our proposed \textit{SemanticDG} was designed specifically to address this challenge.\looseness=-1
+Furthermore, all these datasets show objects with minimal context, as they are composed of crops centered around objects.
+The proposed HVD dataset was designed to address these issues---it shows objects in context, with controlled, disentangled real-world transformations.
+Below we introduce HVD, and also modify an existing natural image dataset to partly mimick the human-like visual diet.